-Directors and the Executive Board.
-In addition, it proposes the remuneration of the Chairman and the CEO, and approves the individual remuneration of the members of the Executive Board.
+Board of Directors and the Executive Board.
+In addition, it proposes the remuneration of the Chair of the Board and the CEO, and approves the individual remuneration of the members of the Executive Board.
 It reports on its decisions to the Board and keeps the Board updated on the overall remuneration policy of the Nestlé Group.
 It reviews the annual Compensation Report.